-The prospective rape scene by Billy and his gang also concerned a child, a girl barely 10 years of age, just as in the book Alex takes home two girls from the record store.
+In the book, the prospective rape scene by Billy and his gang also concerned a child, a girl barely 10 years of age, just as in the book Alex takes home two prepubescent girls from the record store.
 Kubrick again made the child a woman.
-In that scene a "rose" and the name Jimmy actually occur.
+In that scene of Billy and his gang a "rose" and the name Jimmy actually occur.
 JIMI is painted large on the side of the abandoned spinet piano, and Alex cracks a bottle of Brut Imperial Rose on Billy's face during the fight.

 A secure connection with "You Can't Always Get What You Want" could be had if the album Let it Bleed was included at the record store.
 Instead, during Alex's stroll we see a copy of the soundtrack for Mick Jagger in Ned Kelly, and in that image on the screen right side he is wearing his regular clothes and on the screen left side he is wearing his suit of armor, much like a knight's suit of armor.
 (Again, Der Rosenkavalier?
 Knight of The Rose?)
 This image of Mick Jagger in his armor takes us back to Alex and his gang's assault on HOME where we see, at the height of the landing, a peculiar art object that seems to be a cross between an environmental suit, such as an astronaut's, and a suit of armor.